jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## "LIGHT WEIGHT BABY!"

 How many people here send a lot of email?
-(HANDS)
+(HANDS OR CLAPS)

 So we pretty much all do.
 The average support response we send is probably pretty easy, something we've sent hundreds of times.